codeleaded/Java_Gui_SchoolGame/assets/README.md

 ```

 ## animation section
-duration of a single animation frame
+duration of a single animation frame and animation mode (Loop/Single/Bounce)
 <br/>
 only needed for animation